 Simple English definitions for legal terms

-Read a random definition: all-steps rule
+Read a random definition: letter of recall

 The right of privacy is the right to have control over your personal life and information.
 It means that you have the right to keep certain things private and not have them shared with others without your permission.
 This includes things like your personal thoughts, feelings, and actions.
 While the U.S. Constitution does not specifically mention the right of privacy, the Supreme Court has recognized it as an implied right.
 This means that certain constitutional guarantees create "zones of privacy" that protect your personal autonomy.
 The right of privacy also includes the right to be free from unwarranted public scrutiny or exposure, which is also known as invasion of privacy.